Developer policies for the Microsoft Edge Add-ons store

 Your extension must not collect, store, or transmit highly sensitive personal information, such as health or financial data, unless the information is related to the functionality of your extension.
 Your extension must also obtain express user consent before collecting, storing, or transmitting such information.

-Your extension must only request those permissions that are necessary for functioning.
-You must provide a description of how your extension works.
-Your extension must only perform as described.
-Your extension may not request permission for capabilities that go beyond the capabilities required to perform and function as declared.
+Your extension must only request those permissions that are necessary for functioning and may not request permission for functionalities that go beyond the capabilities required to perform and function as declared.

 You should localize your extension for all languages that your extension claims to support.
 The text of the description of your extension should be localized in each language that you declare.